 Definition:

-Proof Test Interval (TI), also called “Test Interval,” is the maximum allowable time between proof tests for detecting dangerous undetected failures.
-This is determined when developing the PFDavg calculations for that SIF.
+Proof Test Interval (TI), also called “Test Interval,” is the maximum allowable time between proof tests for a SIF or portion of a SIF.
+Its purpose is detecting dangerous undetected (DU) failures.
+This is determined by the functional safety team when developing the PFDavg calculations for that SIF.
+It is based on needed PFDavg (target SIL), manufacturer recommendations, and standard facility practices

 Key Points: